Chicken Congee Recipe | A Healing Hearty Soup

 Tips & Variations

-• I usually make a double batch of my chicken thighs and freeze the meat into one-cup portions in my favorite meal prep freezer containers.
+• I usually make a double batch of my roasted chicken thighs and freeze the meat into one-cup portions in my favorite meal prep freezer containers.
 For this recipe, you can take the meat directly from the freezer and add it to the pot, so there’s no thawing required.

 • You can keep it simple or load it up with veggies for added nutrition and texture.
 Some of my favorites are cabbage, scallions, and/or edamame.